Got a Toys R Us gift card? This retailer is offering to exchange it

-Got a Toys R Us gift card laying around?
-Now's your chance to cash it in and get that duvet cover you've had your eye on.
+Got a Toys R Us gift card?
+Now’s your chance to cash it in and get that duvet cover you’ve had your eye on.

 Home furnishings retailer Bed, Bath & Beyond is offering store credit to anyone who brings in a Toys R Us card by Thursday.